The GitHub App Integration allows Codecov to:

 It's important to set the proper callback URL.
 They should point to your Codecov Self-Hosted install as follows:

 For the webhook URL:

 You should provide a secret.

 github: webhook_secret: "<some-secret>"

-Once provided, you will want to ensure that you properly provide the secret in the Codecov Enterprise codecov.yml.
+Once provided, you will want to ensure that you properly provide the secret in the Codecov Self-Hosted codecov.yml.

 The following screenshot shows all permissions needed by the app integration, as well as the relevant events.
 For visibility permissions with a greater setting than "No Access" have been emphasized in green.

-No user permissions are required.
-All can be set to "No Access"
+Email address read is required.
+All others can be set to "No Access"

 If you're not using GitHub Enterprise, make sure that you only publish this app for your organization.

 Once the GitHub App is created, a Client ID will be generated automatically by GitHub.
 Additionally you will need to generate a new Client Secret for the App in the GitHub user interface.
 Once this is done, you can use the client id and secret as part of the github configuration in the codecov.yml as follows: